vibes/vibes-react-native-expo/README.md

 2. **Initialize Vibes SDK** in your app code using the examples in the Usage Guide below
 3. **Configure your Vibes dashboard** - Set up your app in the Vibes platform and get your credentials
 4. **Test basic functionality** - Register device, associate user, and test push notifications
-5. **Create production build** when ready to deploy: `eas build --profile production --platform android`
+5. **Create production build** when ready to deploy: `eas build --profile production --platform android` or `eas build --profile production --platform ios`